Dental Reconstruction surgeon in Colorado Springs

 When many teeth have cavities, we call this ‘rampant decay’ and the treatment to restore the mouth becomes more involved.

 Gum Disease is the single most common reason people loose teeth.
 It is a condition where bacteria becomes established beneath the gum line, and hard deposits develop.
 These hard deposits can only be removed by a dental hygienist.
 Because it is usually painless, the person tends to postpone and neglect treatment.
 When caught early, the treatment is fairly simple and successful.
-A deep cleaning to remove calculas and tartar that has formed beneath the gum line is usually all that is needed.
+Our dental surgeon in Colorado Springs will perform a deep cleaning to remove calculas and tartar that has formed beneath the gum line is usually all that is needed.

 Bad Bite can also result in headaches and TMJ pain, often quite severe.
 Correcting the bite will often correct headaches, TMJ and other facial pain.